ua-gist-open-source/docker-compose-postgis-geoserver/README.md

 ```

 ### Optional: Import OSM data from Delaware
-I wrote a utility that will create a new database, download the OSM shapefiles from geofabrik.de, and populate the database with the shapefile data.
+I wrote a utility that will create a new database, download the OSM shapefiles from geofabrik.de, and populate the database with the shapefile data and published it to docker hub as `aaryno/populate-docker-webgis`.
 This is essentially what you did in a previous lab but here it is in a script inside a docker container that you can run in a single line:
 ```
 docker run --network gist604b -e STATE=delaware -e DATABASE=delaware aaryno/populate-docker-webgis populate-postgis.sh
 ```